Prime Minister of Croatia

-The prime minister of Croatia, officially the president of the government of the Republic of Croatia (Predsjednik / Predsjednica Vlade Republike Hrvatske), is Croatia's head of government, and is de facto the most powerful and influential state officeholder in the Croatian system of government.
-Following the first-time establishment of the office in 1945, the 1990–2000 semi-presidential period is the only exception where the president of Croatia held de facto executive authority.
-In the formal Croatian order of precedence, however, the position of prime minister is the third highest state office, after the president of the Republic and the speaker of the Parliament.
+The prime minister of Croatia, officially the president of the government of the Republic of Croatia (Predsjednik / Predsjednica Vlade Republike Hrvatske), is the head of government of Croatia.
+Due to the office's broad authority over government affairs, it is considered the most powerful seat in the Croatian political system.
+From 1990 to 2000 – during the semi-presidential period – the president of Croatia held de facto executive authority.
+The position of prime minister ranks third in the Croatian order of precedence, following the Croatian President and Croatian Parliament Speaker.
+The prime minister leads the Government of Croatia and meets in Banski dvori, on St. Mark's Square in Zagreb.